Cybergun-GitHub/Cybergun/README.md

 # Cybergun

+TEMPORARY NOTE: THIS REPOSITORY IS NOT READY YET.
+IT SHOULD BE READY SOON, THOUGH.

 All you really need is a [Python](python.org) shell (3.9.1) and the file.
 Use the import keyword to import the program into the shell.

 >>> import Cybergun as cg